Skip to content

 Answer: 184.

-Why it works in the car: People guess 50, 100, or “one per state.”
-The real number shows how deep the scenic-road network is.
+What trips people up: The guesses come in at 50, 100, or “one per state.”
+The real number shows just how deep the scenic-road network runs.

 24. In 2026, how old does Route 66 turn?
 (Easy)